Akta-Vite: History

 Alfred Nicholas and his brother George Nicholas became wealthy by producing Australian-made aspirin sold as Aspro after Bayer lost their Australian patent during the First World War.
 This wealth enabled them to diversify into nutritional supplements, including Akta-Vite.
 Many nutrients were not readily available in synthetic form in the 1940s, with natural ingredients including vitamin A from shark livers.
-Akta-Vite was exported to Southeast Asia in the 1950s, and became a well-known brand in Thailand.
+Akta-Vite was exported to Southeast Asia in the 1950s, and became a well-known brand in Thailand, being sold in an orange tin can.

 The brand was sold to the Sara Lee Corporation in 1984, and bought back by the Nicholas family in 2016.

-Marketing

-The product is recognisable by its orange tin can.